Why is a high-energy label so important?

 Learn more in this article!

 Whether you just started your house-hunting or already owned the home.
 Whether an owner-occupied or rental property as an investment.
 It is in your best interest to have your home's energy label as high as possible.

 Energy-efficient house > consumes less gas and electricity > more money in your pocket every month.

 Since 2017, the Energy Efficient Mortgages Initiative has been working to ensure Europe’s mortgage markets account for properties' energy efficiency.
-Over 50 banks and financial institutions in the Netherlands as well have already joined the initiative.
-Thanks to that, lenders will provide on average 8% of additional financing for energy efficiency improvements to properties.
+Thanks to that, lenders provide on average 8% of additional financing for energy-efficient improvements.

 Without even talking about its positive environmental impact, understanding the importance of the energy label may save you a lot of money.

-When you compare houses throughout your house-hunting, it's always wise to consider their energy label an essential factor.
-Buying a home with a low-energy label might have immediate financial consequences on you, either for home-seekers and investors:
+When you look for a house, it's always best to use houses' energy labels as an essential metric.
+Buying a home with a low-energy label may have immediate financial consequences, both on home-seekers and investors.

 1. Owner-occupied home:

 As said earlier, a house with a high energy label decreases the monthly costs and saves you some money.
 And so, lending one of those "green loans" on good terms might be preferred in the long run and make a great return on investment.

 2. Rental property: